 Note the size of the room and where you will stand.
 If you are presenting in a large lecture hall, check your slides for visibility from the back row.
 Test the projector and screen controls and arrange for technical support if necessary.

 5. Anticipate questions and challenges.
 Be ready to elaborate on each major point.
 Prepare to support your sources, your methods, and your conclusions without appearing to go on the defensive.
-If you do not know the answer, say so.
+Hillary Hart gives detailed advice on anticipating and responding to questions.

 References and Resources: